SvetoslavKazandzhiev/Data-Retrieval/django-scrapy-integration-main/README.md

 django.setup()

 # This import should be here.
 Import's doesn't needs to be relative to django project directory from scrapy project folder
-# from quotes.models import Quotes
+# from carapp.models import Quotes
 # ----------------------------------------------------------------------
 ```